Verbalman/the-utils/README.md

 # @the-utils

 Small, framework-agnostic collection of TypeScript utility functions with:
-- Strong typings & JSDoc
+- ✅ Strong typings & JSDoc
-- Cross-browser safe implementations
+- ✅ Cross-browser safe implementations
-- Simple, predictable naming with `theUtil*` prefix
+- ✅ Simple, predictable naming with `theUtil*` prefix
-- Ready to use in any JS stack (React, Next.js, Vue, Nuxt, Angular, Node, etc.)
+- ✅ Ready to use in any JS stack (React, Next.js, Vue, Nuxt, Angular, Node, etc.)
+- ✅ SSR-safe guards where needed

 ---